Nitrokey/nitrokey-pro-hardware/README.md

 For SWD programming, connect the SWDIO, SWDCLK and GND pads to the respective pins of you ST-Link programmer.
 The device should be powered externally through USB  or a 5V power supply during programming.

+* DFU.
-* **Note: Since hardware version 2 (after 04/04/18) flashing via DFU is no longer supported by the hardware** A bit easier would be to use DFU.
-It requires a serial/TTL port (perhaps you need a serial/TTL-USB adapter) and a simple adapter.
+**Note: Since hardware version 2 (after 04/04/18) flashing via DFU is no longer supported by the hardware.**
+DFU requires a serial/TTL port (perhaps you need a serial/TTL-USB adapter) and a simple adapter.
 The DFU port is routed to the USB plug.
 Your adapter should consist of a USB socket which four pins are connected to your serial/TTL connector.
-The pinout is as follows.
+The pinout is as follows:

 ```
 Nitrokey USB Plug <-> Serial/TTL adapter